numbas/editor/docs/question/parts/multiple-choice.rst

         All multiple choice part types have a default form "2D array of booleans", which is a nested list indexed first by answer number and then by choice number, with the entry ``true`` if the student selected that answer/choice pair and ``false`` otherwise.

+        "Choose one from a list" parts can use the following forms:

+        Index of selected choice
-        "Choose one from a list" parts can use the form "index of selected choice", which is the integer index of the choice that the student selected.
+            The integer index of the choice that the student selected.

+        Text of selected choice
+            The text of the choice that the student selected.

         "Choose several from a list" parts can use the following forms: